aotimme/gocsv/README.md

 ### headers

-View the headers of a CSV.
+View the headers of a CSV along with the index of each header.

 Usage: